-These filters are decent for filtering air, but they also create a huge restriction of air flow - a lot like blocking your arteries.
-In fact, when we measure the "blood pressure" (static pressure) of your A/C compressor on maintenance checks, we normally find pleated filters that restrict "blood flow" (air flow) and increase your risk of heart failure (less efficient operation and dirtier air).
+These filters are decent for filtering air, but they also create a huge restriction of airflow – a lot like blocking your arteries.
+When we measure the “blood pressure” (static pressure) of your A/C compressor on maintenance checks, we normally find pleated filters that restrict “blood flow” (airflow) and increase your risk of heart failure (less efficient operation and dirtier air).

-Basically, standard air filters don't clean air efficiently or enable optimal system performance.
-They restrict air flow too much.
+Basically, standard air filters don’t clean the air efficiently or enable optimal system performance.
+They restrict airflow too much.

 So what can you do?
-At PV, our maintenance program includes a year-long supply of poly filters that do a good job of filtering the air without restricting air flow.
+At PV Heating & Air, our maintenance program includes a year-long supply of poly filters that do a good job of filtering the air without restricting airflow.